QMeqGR/qm-maxima/README.txt

 functions.
 The second type of bra or ket is _abstract_; there is no matrix representation.
 Abstract bras and kets are entered using the ‘bra’ and ‘ket’ functions using Maxima lists for the elements.
 These general kets are displayed in Dirac notation.
+Abstract bras and kets are used for both the ‘(j,m)’ representation of states and also for tensor products.
 For example, a tensor product of two ket vectors ‘|a>’ and ‘|b>’ is input as ‘ket([a,b])’ and displayed as

            ‘|[a,b]>’      (general ket)